 - 1. The Institutes are all Recognised Supervisory Bodies in the UK and Recognised Accountancy Bodies in Ireland for the purposes of regulating auditors.
 The Institute of Chartered Accountants in Ireland, pursuant to Bye-Law 41 of its Bye-Laws, has established the Chartered Accountants Regulatory Board which carries out the functions of the ICAI as a registering Institute.
-The Institutes must have rules setting out how auditors are regulated, and this booklet contains guidance on how the rules should be followed. - 2.
+The Institutes must have rules setting out how auditors are regulated, which this booklet contains, with guidance on how they should be followed. - 2.
 The Institutes are also Recognised Qualifying Bodies in the UK.
 This means that membership of an Institute, provided it is accompanied by practical audit experience, would qualify a member as the holder of an 'appropriate qualification' (see chapter 4).
 This in turn allows a member to apply to become a registered auditor.
 There are other routes to obtaining the appropriate qualification and these are set out in chapter 4. - 3.
-The objectives of the Institutes in issuing the audit regulations are to make sure that: - registered auditors maintain high standards of audit work; - the reputation of registered auditors with the public is maintained; - the application of the regulations is fair but firm; - the regulations are clear; and - the regulations apply to all sizes of firm. - 4.
-Registered auditors must comply with the regulations, which require them to: - carry out audit work with integrity; - be and be seen to be independent; - comply with auditing standards; - · make sure that all principals and employees are fit and proper persons; and - make sure that all principals and employees are competent and continue to be competent to carry out audit work. - 5.
-This Guidance is given to help a firm apply the regulations.
-It is cross referenced to the appropriate regulation but not every regulation has guidance. - 6.
+The objectives of the Institutes in issuing these audit regulations are to make sure that: - registered auditors maintain high standards of audit work; - the reputation of registered auditors with the public is maintained; - the application of the regulations is fair but firm; - the regulations are clear; and - · the regulations apply to all sizes of firm. - 4.
+Registered auditors must comply with the regulations, which require them to: - carry out audit work with integrity; - be and be seen to be independent; - comply with auditing standards; - make sure that all principals and employees are fit and proper persons; and - make sure that all principals and employees are competent and continue to be competent to carry out audit work. - 5.
+Guidance is given to help firms apply the regulations.
+This is printed in light type and the regulations are in bold type.
+Where the guidance is too long to be included with the regulations, it has been put into part 2 of this booklet in separate guidance chapters. - 6.
 As each firm is different, no guidance can be sufficiently comprehensive to cover all firms.
 Firms may develop other procedures to comply with these regulations but it is compliance with the regulations that is important. - 7.
-The regulations should be read in conjunction with: - the Institutes' Code of Ethics (including the fundamental principles); - publications issued by the Auditing Practices Board: - International Standards on Auditing (UK and Ireland); - International Standards on Quality Control (UK and Ireland); - Ethical Standards: - relevant financial reporting standards: issued by the Accounting Standards Board: IFRS as endorsed/adopted by the EU - relevant parts of company legislation in the United Kingdom and Ireland; and - the Professional Indemnity Insurance Regulations. - 8.
+The regulations should be read in conjunction with: - the Institutes' Code of Ethics (including the fundamental principles); - publications issued by the Auditing Practices Board: - International Standards on Auditing (UK and Ireland); - International Standards on Quality Control (UK and Ireland); - Ethical Standards; - relevant financial reporting standards: issued by the Accounting Standards Board: IFRS as endorsed/adopted by the EU; - relevant parts of company legislation in the United Kingdom and Ireland; and - the Professional Indemnity Insurance Regulations. - 8.
 Each Institute issues a magazine which often has new material on audit related matters.
 The ICAEW publishes economia, ICAS The CA magazine and ICAI Accountancy Ireland.
 One of these should also be read.
-In addition, Audit Newsis issued byICAEW and ICAS and contains information for registered auditors, including changes to the regulations.
+In addition, Audit News is issued by ICAEW and ICAS and contains information for registered auditors, including changes to the regulations.
 ICAI members should read the CARB Regulatory Bulletin.

-9. Schedule 1 to chapter 1 in the regulations contains definitions and interpretation of these regulations which apply both to the regulations and the related guidance.
+9. Schedule 1 to chapter 1 contains definitions and interpretation of these regulations which apply both to the regulations and the related guidance.
 A word or phrase which is defined in schedule 1 is printed in italics when used in the regulations.